Abdelmoneim000/TextEditor/README.md

 ## Set up the project:
   1. You will have to install ncurses.h

     - `sudo apt-get install libncurses5-dev`

   2. Once you install the library, you will have to add it during compilation process.

     - `gcc file1.c file2.c -o program_name -lncurses`

-    - Note that We included `-incurses` mode for development.
-  3. The program executable file must be named `TextEditor`
+  4. The program executable file must be named `TextEditor`

-  4. Running the program
+  6. Running the program

     - `./TextEditor`

 > [!NOTE]
 > We included `-incurses` mode for development while compiling.